 Yesterday I felt that certain manga itch again and I instantly knew that I should probably download a new manga for my Ipad.
 It’s just nice to read some stuff in Japanese right before sleepy time but proper lighting is always a problem when I try to read in my bed.

 And there comes the iPad with its glorious backlit screen which solves all my problems.
 I’ve been readings lots of comics on my iPad including the recent issue of Invincible (Loved the hell out of this series).
 I can assure you that the great vivid colors and zooming options can come in quite handy for us Japanese learners especially if there are some Kanji in some of these super tiny Jump manga.

 But beware: The resolution, if zoomed in, isn’t all that great.
 I prefer to read Jump manga (which are usually released in the tiniest manga format possible) with their physical versions.

-What I love most about reading digital manga is obviously the ability to read the stuff on a well lit screen but I tend to forget how super comfortable it is download nearly any reading material in seconds.
-No waiting, just click the button and its there.
+What I love most about reading digital manga is obviously the ability to read the stuff on a well-lit screen but I tend to forget how super comfortable it is to download nearly any reading material in seconds.
+No waiting, click the button, and it’s there.